-A first aid station is available in the athletic training room on the lower level of the Garrett Sports Complex.
+A first aid station is available in Weber Chapel during Baccalaureate and at the athletic training room on the lower level of the Garrett Sports Complex during the Commencement ceremony.

 The bookstore will offer a 10 percent discount on select merchandise to graduating students and their families on the following days and times:

 Students must pay all financial obligations to the university before graduation.
-This includes unpaid tuition, library fines, health center charges, parking tickets, athletic equipment charges, charges for unreturned books etc. Payments in full must be received by the Business Office by 4 p.m.
-May 7 for students to pick up caps and gowns.
+This includes unpaid tuition, library fines, health center charges, parking tickets, athletic equipment charges, charges for unreturned books etc. Payments in full must be received by Business Services by 4 p.m.
+May 5 for students to pick up caps and gowns.
 Please direct questions about student account balances to 570-372-4060.
-The Business Office is located on the first floor of Selinsgrove Hall.
+Business Services is located on the first floor of Selinsgrove Hall.

 We want to hear from you!